 Everybody’s blog is different.
 Think about your favorite ones and what stands out in them.
 It’s often suggested to focus on a certain niche, but again it depends on you.

-Would you like to have a blog about packing or perhaps luxury experiences?
+Do you want to write about backpacking or perhaps luxury experiences?
 Are you into mindful travel?
 Solo or family travel?
-Do you want to write how to travel while coping with anxiety or other mental illnesses?
-Would you like it to be more of a “general” type, that is, to simply write about your travels without a specific angle in mind?
+Do you want to focus on how to travel while coping with anxiety or other mental illnesses?
+Would you like it to just be about you — the places you go, regardless of the traveling style?

 This blog is about Hali and I’s adventures.
 We mainly write about backpacking and budget guides, as well as a few advocacy including sustainable travel and voluntourism.
 Most of our audience are millennial backpackers or otherwise active travelers in the country.